Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Discussion

-A reliable solution that may help to beat the issues mentioned above, is an ensemble of the three learning paradigms, \ie \ac{MTL}, meta learning and transfer learning.
-The primary objectives of this ensemble are : \begin{enumerate} \item Good performance on a new unseen task (due to meta learning) \item Ability to handle multi-modal inputs and heterogeneous tasks (due to \ac{MTL}) \item Require less training data and good feature representation for learning (due to transfer learning) \end{enumerate}
+Inspired by the existing literature on the fusion of two algorithms as discussed in Sec.~\ref{ensemble}, we introduce \textit{\ac{MMMTL}} as the combination of all the three learning paradigms, \ie \ac{MTL}, meta-learning and transfer learning.
+Multiple approaches may exist for the implementation of this ensemble.
+The illustration presented in Fig.~\ref{fig:P1} is an instance of a highly generic execution of the aforementioned.
+Based on the features of these algorithms, the primary objectives of this ensemble are as follows: \begin{enumerate} \item Good performance on a new unseen task or data (due to meta-learning) \item Ability to handle multi-modal inputs and heterogeneous tasks (due to \ac{MTL}) \item Require less training data and good feature representation for learning (due to transfer learning) \end{enumerate}